wandadesi/Heartbeat-Clustering/README.md

 - **Real-Time Monitoring**: Integrating this clustering technique into real-time heart monitoring systems to provide early alerts for potential heart issues.
 - **More Data**: Using larger, more diverse datasets to improve the robustness and generalization of the clustering model.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🤝 Contributing

-Feel free to contribute by submitting issues, opening pull requests, or improving the documentation.
-If you have any ideas or suggestions, don't hesitate to reach out!

----

 **Author**: [Wanda Desi](https://github.com/wandadesi)